IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 ================
 Target reading level is 6th-8th grade.
 The reading level will be assessed by running a Flesch-Kincaid test using Readable.io (see Operations site for username and pw).
 If you cannot get the readability to a 6th-8th grade reading level, see the Legal Content Director for assistance.

+.. note:: There are other tools, like the WriteClearly plugin that you can use to evaluate readability as well.

 People-first language
 =========================
 If you are using a word to describe a person, put the word after the word "person."